What inspired the name “Quixote”?

 Handed down from generation to generation, these are the inconceivable origins of a premium studio services company.
 Read on, and tremble at the merciless takeover of Los Angeles media production by two UCLA English majors.
 And discover, if you dare, the dubious inspiration behind and mystifying pronunciation of the name Quixote (kee-HO-tay).

-How did Quixote become one of the most trusted and successful media production studios in L.A. and other fictional universes?
+How did Quixote become one of the most trusted and successful media production studios in Hollywood and other fictional universes?